Cast Acrylic & Extruded Acrylic

-Sure, on our Request a Sample page you can choose up to three materials to sample from.
+Sure, on the product page there is a button to request a sample of that material.
 We will charge you £5.00+VAT for the service (there’s no delivery charge), and we will reimburse this charge to you should you go on to make an order from the same account of over £50.00.

 The weather resistance of acrylic cannot be matched by any other transparent plastic material.
 Many years of outdoor exposure in a variety of applications have proved the excellent weather resistance of this material.

 Yes, colourless acrylic is a total white light transmittance of 92%, which is the highest possible of any material.
 It is as transparent as the finest optical glass.